-B. The operator of an existing or proposed community saltwater disposal well and system must submit the following information to the Office of Conservation:
+B. The operator of an existing or proposed community saltwater injection well and system must submit the following information to the Office of Conservation:

-1. the name of the community saltwater disposal system including the disposal well name(s) and number(s), serial number(s), field, and section, township, and range;
+1. the name of the community saltwater injection system including the injection well name(s) and number(s), serial number(s), field, and section, township, and range;

-2. a list of the operators using the community saltwater disposal system;
+2. a list of the operators using the community saltwater injection system;